hypercore-one/znn_walletapi_csharp/README.md

 # Zenon Wallet API for .NET

-A .NET based Wallet API for interacting with Zenon Alphanet - Network of Momentum Phase 1
+A cross platform .NET based Wallet API for interacting with Zenon Alphanet - Network of Momentum Phase 1

 ## Requirements